By Ryan K. Boman, Editor in Chief

 The countdown to middle age has started.
 In a short time, I will be officially turning 40, and I can hardly wait.
 No, really… I’m downright excited about middle age.

 You see, 40 wasn’t supposed to happen this way.
-It wasn’t because I won’t get what gifts I want, or because some vacation plans unexpectedly fell through.
+It’s not because I won’t be getting the gifts I want, or because some vacation plans unexpectedly fell through.
 Trivial little things like that aren’t on my mind right now.
 40 wasn’t supposed to happen this way, because it wasn’t supposed to happen at all.

 October 20th, 2014, I checked into Sparta Hospital with a severe case of jaundice, a yellowing of the skin caused by liver problems.
 After 20 years of a serious addiction that I tried to pass off as no big deal, the evidence was now written on my face.